Co-Buchi Barrier Certificates for Discrete-time Dynamical Systems: CBBC Computation

 \subsection{SMT-based Approach}

-We make use of a Counterexample-guided Inductive Synthesis (CEGIS)~\cite{Lezama_2008_thesis} approach to find these CBBCs.
-To find a CBBC as in Definition~\ref{def:cbar}, we first fix the template of the CBBC to be a polynomial of a fixed degree $d$ with unknown coefficients $c_1, \ldots, c_z$, \textit{i.e.} $\Bb(x,i) = \sum\limits_{m = 1}^{z} c_m p_m(x,i)$ where the functions $p_m$ are monomials over the state variable and the counter value.
+Alternative to SOS, one may make use of a Counterexample-guided Inductive Synthesis (CEGIS)~\cite{Lezama_2008_thesis} approach to find these CBBCs.
 Observe that if the value of $x \in \Xx$ and $i \in \N$ is fixed, then the only decision variables in $\Bb(x,i)$ are the coefficients $c_m$.
 We sample $N$ points from the state space of the system to create the set $S = \{ x_1, \ldots, x_N \}$, and encode the constraints of the barrier certificate for each point $x_{j} \in S$ and all $0 \leq i \leq k$ as an SMT-query over the theory of linear real arithmetic (LRA)~\cite{dutertre_2006_fast} using z3~\cite{moura_2008_z3}.
-We encode the constraints as a conjunction of the following constraints for every state $x_j \in S$ and every $0 \leq \ell \leq k$:

 We then find values $c_1, \ldots, c_z $ for the coefficients and substitute them as a candidate CBBC $\Bb(x,i)$.
 To determine if this candidate is a CBBC, we now try to find a $x \in \Xx$ such that one of the conditions~\eqref{eq:cbar_cond_1} to~\eqref{eq:cbar_cond_5} does not hold.
 We do this by encoding the negation of these conditions as an SMT query.
 If such a counterexample $x_{counter}$ is found, we add it to the set $S$ and repeat the process.
 If no such counterexample is found, then we conclude that this function is indeed a CBBC.
-We adopt a similar approach to find a CBBC for the synchronized product as in Definition~\ref{def:cbar_prod}, that acts as a proof that the traces of the system are contained in the language of a $k$-UCA $\Aa_{c,k} = (\Sigma, Q, Q_0, \delta, Q_{Acc})$.
-Here, we encode the constraints as a conjunction of the following for every state $x_i \in S$, and every state $q_{\xi} \in Q$ :
+We adopt a similar approach to find a CBBC for the synchronized product, that acts as a proof that the traces of the system are contained in the language of a $k$-UCA $\Aa_{c,k} = (\Sigma, Q, Q_0, \delta, Q_{Acc})$.
+Formally, we sample $N$ points from the state set $\Xx$, and check the conjunction of the following queries for every $ \ell\in Q$ :

-and for all states $0 \leq \xi \leq (|Q| - 1)$ such that $q_j \in \delta(q_{\xi}, \Ll(x_i) )$, and for all counter values $0 \leq \ell \leq k$, we have
+and for all states $\ell \in [0..(|Q|-1)]$ such that $\ell' \in \delta(q_\ell, \Ll(x_i) )$, and for all counter values $i \in [0..k]$, we have

-Instead of using a CEGIS approach, one may also encode the conditions in an SMT solver over the nonlinear theory of reals~\cite{gao_complete_2012} such as dReal~\cite{gao_dreal_2013} to search for CBBCs.